4K Guide

 Before trying 4K, please consider the following:

 Most phones have special optimizations for recording 4K videos to internal storage.
-While DroidCam is also heavily optimized - the local recording optimizations do not apply to it.
+While DroidCam is also heavily optimized - these special optimizations do not apply to it.
 In other words, even if you device can record 4K, it may not handle 4K transfer with the same efficiency and will be under more load than usual.

-Most live streaming platforms, and most teleconferencing software, are limited to 720p or 1080p for similar reasons.
+Most live streaming platforms and most teleconferencing software is limited to 720p or 1080p for similar reasons.
 Using 4K video at the input (and having it downscaled to 1080p) has negligible benefits, all while adding even more processing cost.

-In most cases, 1080p is more than sufficient for producing great content.
+In many cases, 1080p is more than sufficient for producing great content.

-With that in mind, DroidCam is now fully capable of delivering smooth 4K video on most modern hardware.
+With that in mind, DroidCam is capable of delivering smooth 4K video on most modern hardware.

 How to get 4K with DroidCam OBS